 Be rested for your session.
 Avoid coming to a session hungry.
 Leave a little earlier than you think you should; racing to any appointment can cause stress and make you uncomfortable at the start of your session.
 Breathe!
 Have fun!

 Thank you for considering a photo session with Bang Images.
 I literally get those little, excitement butterflies we’ve all heard of whenever I think about the fall season.
 I’m especially excited about the beautiful, creative portraits we’ll create and the family photos we’ll document!
 Reach out if you think we’re a good fit.
-A couple of links that may interest you are Pricing and Contact.
+Another link that may interest you is Contact.
 I look forward to planning your session!